triggermesh/docs/docs/targets/kafka.md

       value: admin-secret
 ```

+You can use the optional `discardCloudEventContext` parameter to omit CloudEvents context attributes from the event written to Kafka.
+When this property is
+false (default), the entire CloudEvent payload is included.
+When this property is true, only the CloudEvent data is included.

 Accepts events of any type.

 You can test the Target by sending it an event using `curl`: